RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Is there anything odd in the sample?
 Why do you think this has had positives hits in the kraken2 databases?

-You may wish to try running kraken2 again at a later date using a larger or more specific database such as the minikraken2 database and see how your database can affect your results.
+You may wish to try running kraken2 again later using a larger or more specific database such as the minikraken2 database and see how your database can affect your results.

 ## Assembly minimap2/miniasm/racon